Acceptance Policy/Waiting List

 Activities & Crafts

 Check out the many things that you can do, a different thing each day, Monday through Thursday.
 You rank your choices in order of your preference.
 Usually you can get most if not all of the things you want to do.
 There is something cool for every one, every day.
 When you fill out your application, you will be able to choose your preference of which activity/craft you would like to participate in.
+To help you to choose, you can download this pdf file or read below.

 The sport, practice or skill of using a bow to propel arrows at targets.
 Your targets may be enhanced with balloons.